 Where SERVICE-INSTANCE-DEPLOYMENT is the BOSH deployment name for the service instance.

-Note: If you are using Ops Manager v2.10.20 or later and all VMs are deployed with stemcell Xenial 621.171 or later and Windows 2019.41 or later, you do not need to re-create VMs.
+If all VMs are deployed with stemcell Xenial 621.171 or later or Jammy 1.8 or later and Windows 2019.41 or later, you do not need to recreate VMs.

-When the deploy finishes and you have completed all necessary tasks to update service instances, continue to the next section, Activate the CAs.
+When the deployment finishes and you have completed all necessary tasks to update service instances, continue to the next section, Activate the CAs.

 Step 2: Activate the CAs

-1. Call the Ops Manager API activate endpoint by running:
+1. Call the Tanzu Operations Manager API activate endpoint by running:

 curl "https://OPS-MANAGER-FQDN/api/v0/certificate_authorities/CERTIFICATE-GUID/activate" \